Sowgro/grav-plugin-editor/README.md

 The **Editor** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 Edit your Grav source files directly from the browser.
 CSS, Twig, JS, and PHP are supported.
+This is a fork of [Flamenco's](https://github.com/Flamenco/grav-plugin-editor/) **Editor** plugin.
+Main differences is how the files are accessed through the admin panel and using the admin plugins styles.
+This version goes for a directory view approach, similar to standard file explorers.
+This allows for a better user experience when compared to a recursive list of all files of a single type.
+It also uses the css and codemirror settings from the admin panel configuration to avid style conflicts.

 ## Installation